 6-9 Month Baby Milestones

 All babies develop skills at their own pace.
-There is a wide range of development for each child as they progress through the 6-9 month baby milestones.
-The key thing to keep your eye on as a parent is to notice if there is continuous progression forward in your child’s development.
-That’s what matters the most in terms of understanding if they are developing within a typical range.
-Remember, the milestones below are estimations of development from professional resources.
-If you are concerned about your baby’s development contact your child’s pediatrician or health care provider for further recommendations.
+Each child has a wide range of development as they progress through the 6-9 month baby milestones.
+The key thing to keep your eye on as a parent is a continuous progression in your child’s development.
+That’s what matters the most in understanding if they are developing within a typical range.
+Remember, the milestones below are developmental estimations from professional resources.
+If you are concerned about your baby’s development, contact your child’s pediatrician or health care provider for further recommendations.

-Social Skills: Baby responds to their name, either by smiling or looking at the person who spoke to them.
+Social Skills: Baby responds to their name by smiling or looking at the person who spoke to them.

 Gross Motor Skills: Baby can sit up on their own without needing additional props.

-Fine Motor Skills: Baby can move a toy or object from one hand to the other.
+Fine Motor Skills: Baby can move a toy or object from one hand to another.